BakelLab/vRAPID/docs/README.md

 ```

-Then within the respective newly created subdirectory, create the following two files:
+Then within each sample's subdirectory, create the following two files:

-1. `samples.csv:` with the column name `Sample_ID`, holding a list of the samples within the newly created subdirectory (the new working directory) that are to be run for that virus type and collaborator.
+1. `samples.csv:` with the column name `Sample_ID`, holding a list of the samples within each virus-batch subdirectory (the new working directory).
 2. `multibamqc_input.txt:` a tab-separated file that holds the list of samples from `samples.csv` in the first column, and the path to the bam file in the second column.
 Note that the bam files will always be outputted to `<sample_ID>/02_assembly/<sample_ID>_ref.bam`.
 Please note that the `multibamqc_input.txt` file **does not** require column names.

 An example of both file structures can be seen below: